-The Michelin Guide has been awarding Michelin stars in the UK for over fifty years now, and it remains one of the resources that hungry foodies turn to the most when looking for quality restaurants all over the country.
-Likewise, a Michelin star is an award that chefs up and down the country spend their entire careers striving to achieve.
+For over fifty years, the Michelin Guide has been awarding its coveted stars to restaurants across the UK, recognising exceptional restaurants with high-quality cooking.
+Many chefs in the industry spend their entire careers striving to achieve this accolade, with new stars awarded out every year.
 The Michelin Guide doesn’t throw away stars like penny change, so it's a testament to the excellence of Newcastle's restaurant scene that this northerly city boasts not one, not two, but three Michelin-starred restaurants in close proximity.

-Despite a Michelin star being the highest award that the guide can dish out, let’s not forget its esteemed cousin - the Bib Gourmand - which recognises restaurants that serve 'quality food at a value price’.
-There are a couple of restaurants in Newcastle who lay claim to this award and which certainly shouldn’t be regarded as a run-up prize.
+Despite a Michelin star being the highest award that the guide can dish out, recognising plenty more restaurants with its esteemed cousin - the Bib Gourmand.
+These worthy winners stand out for their 'quality food at a value price’, showcasing the more affordable side of eating out.
+There are a couple of restaurants in Newcastle who lay claim to this award, which certainly shouldn’t be regarded as a run-up prize.

 We certainly wouldn’t rule out Newcastle as a destination for serving top-notch food, whether that’s places in possession of a Michelin star, fine dining restaurants or simply somewhere to sample some really good fare.
 So, when we say we've rounded up the Michelin restaurants in Newcastle upon Tyne, we've included all the ones that are currently featured in the guide, from star holders to special mentions.
 They're all well worth a look if you’re in the area, and each offer seasonal menus and locally-sourced produce at the very least.
 Take a peek and keep checking in to see if any more are added to the list – there are always new restaurants opening in Newcastle and one of them could well be the next winner of a star.